 Thrift Store Shop

 Other than candy, costumes are the next Halloween staples Americans spend a lot of money on.
 With websites like Pinterest, who’s to say you can’t DIY your kid’s (and your) costume this year?
 Used clothing and secondhand shops are full of items just waiting to be re-purposed into a Halloween costume.
 Another benefit to this, other than saving money, is your costume will be unique.
 While your daughter may want to dress up as Disney’s Moana like every other little girl in the neighborhood, her Moana costume will be one-of-a-kind.

 Take a look at For Sale websites too such as eBay, Craigslist, Letgo, and local Facebook garage sale groups.
 Many people are selling past years’ costumes for a fraction of what they would have cost brand new.
 Keep in mind that these costumes have most likely only been worn once so they are probably still in good shape.

 Plan Ahead for Next Year

-While you can’t buy candy a year in advance, the post-Halloween decoration sales are definite money savers!
+While you can’t buy candy a year in advance, the post-Halloween decoration sales are definitely saving money!
 If you are someone who likes to cover the entire yard in scary decor, buying items right before Halloween can be expensive.
-Save 50-70% and buy lots of fun Halloween items after the holiday is over and store them for next year.
+Saving money and anywhere from 50-70% and buy lots of fun Halloween items after the holiday is over and store them for next year.
 A massive glow-in-the-dark spider will still be in style next year!

 Quotacy loves Halloween just as much as everyone else and while Halloween brings us a lot of unhealthy snacks, we can still make healthy and mindful decisions.
 Remember, making healthy choices leads to a healthier you, which can ultimately keep your life insurance rates lower.
 If you don’t yet have life insurance, get a term life insurance quote today.
 Not having life insurance is a scary thing!